How to Open a Slot Machine Business in Illinois

 obtain your state and local LIQUOR LICENSE

-First, we research your municipality to see if it has opted in and gambling is allowed there.
-Assuming that it is, we look at all the local requirements to make sure you meet them.
-(You can also check out your area yourself by going to https://www.igb.illinois.gov/)
+First, we research your municipality to see if it has opted in to legal gambling.
+Assuming that it has, we look at all the local requirements to make sure you meet them.
+(You can also check out your area yourself by going to the Illinois Gaming Board website.)

-WORK WITH UGG ON SUBMITTING YOUR IGB APPLICATION
+WORK WITH UNIVERSAL GAMING GROUP ON SUBMITTING YOUR IGB APPLICATION

 Prepare for Inspection